MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/inspections.md

 4. Technician completes the inspection
 5. View inspection results

-In this article we will walk through an example of setting up an inspection for the scenario of an inspection checklist for maintenance on a customer asset.
+In this article we will walk through an example of setting up an inspection using an maintenance checklist on a customer asset as an example.

 ## Prerequisites
 Public preview April 2020